13 Best Walking Shoes for Senior Women (Expert-Picked & Tested)

 Hoka Bondi SR pricing

-The Hoka Bondi SR retails for approximately $175, placing it in the premium category.
-The specialized workplace features and durability justify this investment for those standing through 8-12 hour shifts.
+The Hoka Bondi SR costs about $175.
+The specialized workplace features and durability make it worthwhile for people who stand 8-12 hour shifts.

 Hoka Bondi SR best for

-These shoes perform exceptionally well for senior women working in healthcare, restaurants, or service industries where slip hazards present daily challenges.
-They provide particular value for those managing plantar fasciitis or foot pain, with multiple reviewers reporting comfortable 12+ hour shifts on concrete surfaces.
+These shoes work well for senior women in healthcare, restaurants, or service industries where slip hazards are common.
+They help those with plantar fasciitis or foot pain, with reviewers reporting comfortable 12+ hour shifts on concrete.

-The wider footprint and maximum stability offer excellent support for seniors prioritizing balance.
-While less suitable for uneven outdoor terrain due to their rigid construction, they deliver outstanding performance on indoor surfaces and paved paths where slip-resistant features provide critical safety benefits.
+The wider footprint and maximum stability offer excellent support for balance.
+While less suitable for uneven outdoor terrain due to their rigid construction, they perform well on indoor surfaces and paved paths where slip-resistant features provide important safety benefits.

 Brooks Ghost Max